zzzprojects/docs/entityframework-extensions.net/pages/articles/fastest-way-to-insert.md

 LastMod: 2025-06-22
 ---

-# Fastest Way to Insert
+# Entity Framework Fastest Way to Insert

 ## What's the FASTEST way to insert in Entity Framework?